MalaRuze/upfesto/README.md

 10. **Dashboard**:  A one-stop dashboard for users to oversee and manage their events with ease.
 It offers sorting and filtering functionalities for enhanced event organization.
 11. **Landing Page**: The landing page introduces users to the application, highlighting its features and offering a snapshot of what they can expect.

-Upfesto uses Prisma as an ORM for interacting with the MySQL database.
+Upfesto uses Prisma as an ORM for interacting with the PostgreSQL database.
 The user interface is built using shadcnUI and TailwindCSS for a modern and responsive design.

 To learn more about the business background of the project, see [`upfesto.com/about`](https://upfesto.com/about).